 Everyone has different preferences and styles for what works best for them.

-For me it worked best to break my days into 3 categories: school, work, personal.
+For my college planner it worked best to break my days into 3 categories: school, work, personal.
 Then make prioritized lists within each category.

 A lot of people prefer using time blocking!
 Try some different organization systems until you find the one that works for you.